selvam920/trina_grid/doc/features/cell-selection.md

 **enableCtrlClickMultiSelect**:
 - Type: `bool`
 - Default: `false`
-- When `true`: Ctrl+Click toggles individual cells in/out of selection
+- When `true`: Ctrl+Click (Cmd+Click on Mac) toggles individual cells in/out of selection
 - When `false`: Ctrl+Click has no special behavior in cell mode
 - Only works when `selectingMode` is `TrinaGridSelectingMode.cell`
+- Cross-platform: Automatically uses Ctrl on Windows/Linux and Cmd on Mac

 **dragSelectionDelayDuration**:
 - Type: `Duration`